What is Tartaric Acid

-The food and beverage industry prizes tartaric acid as a well-known acidulant that has the ability to give food products a tart, sharp flavor.
+- Food and Nutrition:Prizes tartaric acid as a well-known acidulant that has the ability to give food products a tart, sharp flavor.
 In addition, it acts as a preservative — plus, it can promote the setting of gelatin.
-For these reasons, it is often a food grade additive in jellies with fruit flavors, many types of carbonated beverages and tablets.

 Whether you are a tartaric acid supplier, a supply chain manager, or a director of research and development, you can benefit from the global distribution network of Brenntag North America.
 Our food grade mixing and blending capabilities, tailor-made supply chain solutions, and just-in-time deliveries are all designed to support your business’s needs.